SwissClinicalTrialOrganisation/stata_secutrial/README.md

 	the path to the folder containing at least one secuTrial zip-file using the **zip()** option.

 In the second case, the zip-file with the most recent export is chosen
-	(based on the file date time included in the file name).
+	(based on the date and time included in the file name).

-The data is then imported and prepared in the folder given with **path**.
+The data is then imported and prepared in the folder indicated in **path**.

 Example
 ------------